 Moving from schematic design to layout and beyond requires more advanced features that synchronize your PCB layout with your schematic.
 They should be able to organize your symbols and your drawing so that you can easily reference any design you’ve made.

 Your schematic design and PCB layout tools should also synchronize with other features, such as your bill of materials generation tools, simulation and analysis tools, routing, and design rules checking.
 When all of these features work together, you’ll have the power to design advanced PCBs within a single design environment.

 Designers working with advanced PCB applications need design tools that beautifully integrate changes in your layout, schematic, and component library updates.
 Moving from your circuit diagram to a layout requires a schematic capture tool and excellent routing tools.
 You can save a huge amount of time when your routing is automated.
 If you make changes to components in your layout, you need back annotation features that propagate your changes back to your schematic.
 This helps you keep your design organized.

-- Your design software should quickly capture your schematic as a basic PCB layout.
+- Your circuit schematic maker should quickly capture your design as a basic PCB layout.
 Learn more about best practices for schematic capture.